 How to Invest in Lithium (Steps to Follow)

 Investing in anything can be a complicated process if you want to do it right.
-The preparation steps above will give you a solid background into understanding the lithium industry and how you can expect the supply and demand relationship to change over time.
+The preparation steps above will give you a solid background in understanding the lithium industry and how you can expect the supply and demand relationship to change over time.

 However, many people find it easier to work through a step-by-step process for making a smart investment, especially when it is an industry as open and growing as lithium.